 Chase Ultimate Rewards

-The other two cards, the Chase Ink Business Cash card and Freedom card, both earn Ultimate Rewards points.
-Those cards just have to be paired with one of Chase’s premium cards but do not have annual fees.
+The other two cards, the Chase Ink Business Cash card and Freedom Flex card, both earn Ultimate Rewards points when combined with Chase Sapphire Preferred (as well as the Chase Sapphire Reserve and the Chase Ink Business Preferred).
+Those cards just have to be paired with one of those three Chase premium cards to earn Ultimate Rewards Points but they themselves do not have annual fees.

-Citi ThankYou Points and Capital One Points
+Citi ThankYou Points

 Pros of generic points rewards credit cards: Generic points cards offer a lot of flexibility and typically have good earnings rates on specific categories.

 Cons of generic points rewards credit cards: Most have some sort of annual fee.
 Keeping track of which card to use when can be difficult.